TomasHubelbauer/webgl-op-1/README.md

 I attempt to design a model of Teenage Engineering's OP-1 in WebGL in order to practice WebGL programming in a goal-driven way.

-- Query `VIEWPORT` to see if the viewport changes if the `canvas` size changes even though `getContext` always returning the same context instace and the render being squashed indicates the new dimensions are not being picked up
 - Query `DELETE_STATUS` when deleting shaders and programs that failed to compile/link
 - Make use of `validateProgram` and query `VALIDATE_STATUS`
 - Query `ATTACHED_SHADERS` when attaching a shader to a program